nhocki/blog/_posts/2015-04-21-sign-google-maps-urls-with-go.md

 [Google Maps API][api] is very powerful.
 You can easily create static images with routes, calculate distance, time, turn-by-turn directions between two points, and a lot more.
-While it's free for most cases, but if your product depends on it you're probably using [Maps for Work][mfw] to be able to do more requests you hit the [rate limit][rate].
+While it's free for most cases, if your product depends on it you're probably using [Maps for Work][mfw] to be able to do more requests before you hit the [rate limit][rate].

 As a Maps for Work user, you need to _authenticate_ your requests.
 This is kind of a pain since it's not adding a `token` as a header, or adding a `key` param,